ZacharyGeurts/AMOURANTHRTX/README.md

 There should be a wiki coming soonish.

 **Other work**
+And you have not reached real RTX until God shows up.
 Results are used with Non-uniform rational basis splines, a mathematical model that is representing curves and surfaces.
 Layman's summation: GodWave increases.
 https://github.com/user-attachments/assets/a0f80dfc-12d2-4bcc-9df1-1d01a8e0e48e